xy-kasumi/Spark-pulser/docs/user-PULSER.md

 ## Controller Interface

-CTRL-MINI-ED is designed to be safe (de-energized) to be turned on with "Control Connector" disconnected.
+PULSER is designed to be safe (de-energized) to be turned on with "Control Connector" disconnected.

 ### Physical layer
 "Control Connector" pinout (at **host-side**.
 See note.):